amal-ghamdi/CUQI-Book-test/chapter01/introduction_overview_of_cuqipy.md

 ## Introduction <a class="anchor" id="introduction"></a>

-**note: some of the details mentioned here will make more sense after going through the next notebook titled "Probably the simplest BIP in the world"**
+**Note: some of the details mentioned here will make more sense after going through the next notebook titled "Probably the simplest BIP in the world"**

 ### What is CUQIpy? <a class="anchor" id="what-is-cuqipy"></a>
 * CUQIpy is a Python package.